Trucisabella/csci3172_lab5/labs/lab2/README.md

 * Inspiration
 * etc

-Data using to create inventory objects is from Musique Depot (musiquedepot.ca)[musiquedepot.ca] and Long & McQuade (long-mcquade.com)[long-mcquade.com]
+Data using to create inventory objects is from Musique Depot <musiquedepot.ca> and Long & McQuade <long-mcquade.com>